 I didn’t have a suitable black dress that I wanted to use for this project, but I had a long enough black skirt that I could adjust for this.
-As flappers often showed a lot of leg, you want to aim for anything above the knee.
+As flappers liked to show a lot of leg, you want to aim for anything around the knee or a bit higher.
 This was probably a touch shorter than an actual flapper would wear, but definitely longer than a miniskirt, so I think I did okay there!

 I began by sewing on some simple spaghetti straps onto my skirt.
 I picked a sparkly black ribbon-like trim.
 If you’re concerned about durability, sew a few extra stitches in to reinforce it.

-Another slick trick is to do a black dress, it’s hard to see mistakes made when working with black!
+Another slick trick is to use a black or dark-colored dress.
+It’s hard to see mistakes made when working with these colors!

 I enjoy keeping it simple, so just a gold ribbon is what I used for the headdress.
 For a unique twist, I made it two stranded!